iluwatar/java-design-patterns/singleton/README.md

 ---
-title: "Singleton Pattern in Java: Implementing Efficient Object Management"
+title: "Singleton Pattern in Java: Implementing Global Access Points in Java Applications"
+shortTitle: Singleton
 description: "Explore the Singleton Pattern in Java with our comprehensive guide.
 Learn how to implement efficient object management for your Java applications, ensuring optimal use of resources and easy access with examples and detailed explanations."
 category: Creational
 language: en